zowe/docs-site/docs/user-guide/configure-certificates.md

         Execute the step to create a new zowe-setup-certificates.env in the user specified location and substitutes values.
 	-  **Execute zowe-setup-certificates**

-        Execute the step to substitute zowe-setup-certificates with the customized zowe-setup-certificates.env file
+        Execute the step to substitute zowe-setup-certificates with the customized zowe-setup-certificates.env file.

 13. Perform the following steps to execute each step individually:
     1. Double-click the title of the step.